cyberbotics/webots-doc/guide/webots-license-system.md

 ### Proxy Configuration (Optional)

 If you are using a proxy to access the Internet, Webots will retrieve your system proxy configuration automatically on the first launch after installation.
-This proxy configuration is stored in the Webots Preferences and reused on subsequent launches of Webots.
+This proxy configuration is stored in the Webots [Preferences](preferences.md) and reused on subsequent launches of Webots.
-If you edit this configuration from the Webots Preferences, Webots will take them into account on the next launch.
+You can change this configuration by editing the Webots [Preferences](preferences.md) and Webots will take it into account on the next launch.

 ### License Agreement